 Always label the frozen buttermilk and the date you froze it.
 Otherwise, it's easy to lose track of when you froze it and keep it longer than it is good to use.
 You might also confuse it with other items in your freezer.

 Frozen buttermilk is best used in cooked or baked dishes.
 It won't maintain its qualities for drinking or using in uncooked recipes after you have frozen it.
 Frozen buttermilk maintains its acid content, which is used in baking and is the quality that tenderizes meat when used as a marinade.

 Thaw the frozen buttermilk in the refrigerator before you use it.
 If you're looking for ways to use buttermilk, look no further than traditional Southern cooking, where it's found in two tasty examples: cornbread and breading for fried chicken.

 Is It Safe to Use Thawed Buttermilk After a Power Outage?

-If you have a power outage while your buttermilk is in the freezer, the USDA recommends discarding it and other milk products if they have been held at a temperature above 40 degrees Fahrenheit for more than two hours.
+If you have a power outage while your buttermilk is in the freezer, the USDA recommends discarding it and other milk products if they have been held at a temperature above 40 F for more than 2 hours.
 Butter would be safe to use.